rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 a sequence adopts the following definitions:

-* a sequence of X, a sequence of atomic values
+* a sequence of X, a sequence of atomic elements, etc.
-* a homogenous/heterogenous sequence of values
+* a homogenous/heterogenous sequence of elements
 * multiplcitiyOf(), isEmpty()
 * lengthOf() := cardinalityOf()
 * `()` and `[]` both represent empty sequences